acesyde/acesyde.github.io/content/posts/2025/04/how-we-use-mise-at-work-part-2/index.md

 ### 🧩 Example `postStart.sh` Script

-Here’s the `postStart.sh` script we use to complete environment configuration and setup once the container is running:
+Here's the `postStart.sh` script we use to complete environment configuration and setup once the container is running:

 ```bash
 #!/usr/bin/env bash